 As many schools in America have cut back on their music programs, hundreds of community groups have sprung up getting together regularly for monthly sings using the Blood-Pattersons' songbook.
 Churches, schools, camps and social change groups use the books to build community, have fun and teach values around peace and a better world.
 In the decade since it has been published, the songbook has taken on a central role in the folk music community through out North America.

 ANNIE is a music educator and professional singer.
 She has performed as a singer-songwriter at coffeehouses, clubs and folk festivals.
-She has been a jazz vocalist and performed for twenty years with the swing bands "Big Nite Out" and Girls from Mars, performing widely at folk festivals, swing dances, swing camps, weddings and clubs through out the Northeast and is on three swing recordings by these bands.
+She has been a jazz vocalist and performed for twenty years with the swing bands, Big Nite Out, Girls from Mars, and The O-tones, performing widely at folk festivals, swing dances, swing camps, weddings and clubs and is on three swing recordings by these bands.

 Annie got her BFA in illustration from Carnegie Mellon University, and is an alumni of Moore College of art's teacher certification program.
 She has worked as an art teacher, graphic artist and retreat leader.

 PETER has been leading group singing for over thirty years, accompanying himself on guitar, autoharp, fiddle and the djimbe (West African drum).